On diagonal digraphs, Koszul algebras and triangulations of homology spheres: Introduction

 It is known \cite[Corollary~4.5]{grigor2018fundamental} that $\pi^{\sf GLMY}_1(G)$ is isomorphic to $\pi_1({\sf CW}^2(G))$, where ${\sf CW}^2(G)$ is the two-dimensional CW-complex obtained from the geometric realization of $G$ by attaching 2-cells to all its squares and triangles.
 Therefore, we conclude that

 It is worth noting that the path homology of a diagonal undirected graph is also trivial \cite[Prop.~8.6]{asao2023magnitude}, and the bigraded path homology is also trivial \cite{hepworth2024bigraded}.
-Thus, diagonal undirected graphs, in some sense, behave like contractible spaces from the point of view of GLMY-theory.
+Thus, diagonal undirected graphs, in some sense, behave like contractible spaces from the viewpoint of GLMY theory.